 If you’re borrowing for a project that is a little different, Ecology Building Society specialises in properties outside the mainstream.
 These include self-build mortgages for non-standard but energy efficient construction, energy efficient renovations, moorings for houseboats and loans for buying woodland.

-With a standard variable rate of 4.15 per cent, Ecology won’t compare with the cheapest rates on the market, but mortgages for non-standard properties are typically more expensive than the norm.
+With a standard variable rate from 3.65 per cent for renovations and 4.15 per cent for self builds, Ecology won’t compare with the cheapest rates on the market.
+But mortgages for non-standard properties are typically more expensive than the norm.
 The good thing is, once your property is complete, the rate is typically discounted according to the energy savings you are making.

 So if you’re building a wattle and daub house or want to make a listed building more energy efficient, Ecology will consider your project without taking what it calls a ‘tick box’ approach.